dye784/Chat-App/README.md

 3. Socket.io tests.
 4. Display new messages for each channel.
 5. Auto scroll to bottom on new message.
 (Complete)
 6. Put time stamps some place.
+(Complete)
 7. User Image.
 (Complete)

 ### Current Concerns